bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 date: 2025-12-31
 ---

-In passing comments on some recent [NosillaCast](https://www.podfeet.com/) episodes, Allison has expressed some confusion about what exactly [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) is and how it relates to [NGINX](https://nginx.org) and what it has to do with [Wordpress](https://wordpress.org), etc..
-In this instalment we'll explore how these components can work together to deliver a PHP-powered web app like the Wordpress Instance powering www.podfeet.com using relatively cheap modern cloud services.
+In passing comments on some recent [NosillaCast](https://www.podfeet.com/) episodes, Allison has expressed some confusion about what exactly [PHP-FPM](https://www.php.net/manual/en/install.fpm.php) is and how it relates to [NGINX](https://nginx.org) and what it has to do with [WordPress](https://wordpress.org), etc..
+In this instalment we'll explore how these components can work together to deliver a PHP-powered web app like the WordPress Instance powering www.podfeet.com using relatively cheap modern cloud services.
 We'll do this through two stories — the evolution of Allison's web hosting over time, and the journey of a single article posted to the NosillaCast website.

 ## Matching Podcast Episode

 TO DO

-## Context — A Quick Wordpress Overview
+## Context — A Quick WordPress Overview

 Before we get stuck into our two stories, let's lay some groundwork.

-Like surprisingly many sites on the internet today, `podfeet.com` is a Wordpress site.
-Wordpress is an open source content management system (CMS) written in PHP.
-The core Wordpress code handles the things all websites need, there's an API for theming the site, and a vibrant plugin ecosystem for adding less generic capabilities.
-With Wordpress, all the posts, pages, comments, etc. are stored in a relational database.
+Like surprisingly many sites on the internet today, `podfeet.com` is a WordPress site.
+WordPress is an open source content management system (CMS) written in PHP.
+The core WordPress code handles the things all websites need, there's an API for theming the site, and a vibrant plugin ecosystem for adding less generic capabilities.
+With WordPress, all the posts, pages, comments, etc. are stored in a relational database.
 Any media attached to the posts and pages is stored in a folder to reduce the load on the database.

-To give authors the option to use stand-alone clients rather than the built-in web interface for writing their content, Wordpress also provides an [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) API.
+To give authors the option to use stand-alone clients rather than the built-in web interface for writing their content, WordPress also provides an [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) API.
 XML-RPC is a protocol for sending API requests to web servers in XML format.

-To render a Wordpress page the server hosting it has to run the Wordpress PHP code to generate the page's HTML.
-The Wordpress PHP code connects to the database to retrieve the content.
+To render a WordPress page the server hosting it has to run the WordPress PHP code to generate the page's HTML.
+The WordPress PHP code connects to the database to retrieve the content.
 Using the XML-RPC API from a client app is similar — the client sends web-requests to the site's XML-RPC URL, and server executes PHP code which connects to the database to perform the requested actions.

-In practical terms, a Wordpress site has three components:
+In practical terms, a WordPress site has three components:

-1. **PHP code** — the core Wordpress code,  the code for the site owner's chosen theme(s), and the code for all the installed plugins.
+1. **PHP code** — the core WordPress code,  the code for the site owner's chosen theme(s), and the code for all the installed plugins.
 2. A **relational database**
-3. The Wordpress uploads **folder** where attached media like images are stored
+3. The WordPress uploads **folder** where attached media like images are stored